 Performance

-Sadly, Novo Nordisk had two work-related fatalities compared to zero in 2021.
-Two employees of Novo Nordisk on a business trip, travelling with a driver, had a car accident resulting in all three passengers being killed immediately.
-Novo Nordisk will continue to train and motivate employees and contractors on good road safety behaviour to reduce the risk of recurrences.
+Novo Nordisk had one work-related fatality in 2023 compared to two in 2022, due to a car accident.
+Novo Nordisk will continue to train and motivate employees on good road safety behaviour to reduce the risk of recurrences.

 Being a sustainable employer offering an inclusive and diverse working environment is an integrated part of being a sustainable business.